-Lately, we really haven’t given our trails crew enough love on these pages, but they continue to do great work building and restoring trails throughout Nevada and the West.
+Lately, we really haven’t given our trails crews enough love on these pages, but they continue to do great work building and restoring trails throughout Nevada and the West.
 These include the Flume Trail project in Incline Village, the 5th Street project close to Prison Hill in Carson City, the Spooner Lake Trail project in Tahoe, Great Basin National Park trail system maintenance, and the Tahoe shores project.

 One great example of this kind of work is what is happening at Kershaw-Ryan State Park, where since Fall 2018 crews have been hard at work expanding the existing trail system.
 So far they have done so by about 3.28 miles, creating routes of various difficulties, from green (easiest, 3ft wide tread, 3″ obstacles) to blue (18-24″ tread, up to 12″ obstacles with bailout options) to black diamond (12″ max tread width, unavoidable obstacles).